derklaro/aerogel/.github/README.md

   times within a specified context.
 - `@Singleton`: A scope which signals an injector that an instance of the class should only get created once per injector chain.
 The annotation is respected on all types as well as factory method binding types.
-- `@PostConstruct`: An annotation which gets applied to a non-static method which takes no arguments and will be called after class and member injection was done.
-There can be zero to unlimited post constructs methods in a class.
-- `@Order`: An annotation which defines in which order member injection or post construct methods should be done.
-In general member injection is done in two steps:
+- `@Order`: An annotation which defines in which order method injection should be done.
-  - All fields and methods annotated as `@Inject` are injected
-  - All methods annotated as `@PostConstruct` are called

 All libraries of aerogel are published to maven central: